yizhang82/yizhang82.github.io/_posts/2018-04-02-go-and-async-await.md

 Under the hood, the compiler creates a state machine that maintains where you are exactly (before first write, after first write, after 2nd write, etc), and can suspend when the IO is in progress, therefore free the thread to do more work, and resume when the IO is completed.

-This is better than the models we have earlier that programmer writes (as if) synchronous code, and threads are not wasted because once suspended thread can do other work.
+This is better than the models we have earlier that programmer writes (as if) synchronous code, and threads are not wasted because once "suspended" (in quotes because the thread doesn't suspend in the OS sense - it got "reused") thread can do other work.
 But there are also unfortunate costs:

-* async is infectious - any code that uses async needs to be called from async code (async all the way up) until at certain boundaries (thread start function, event loop, etc) where magic happens.
+* Async is infectious - any code that uses async needs to be called from async code (async all the way up) until at certain boundaries (thread start function, event loop, etc) where magic happens.
 Long story short, the reason being that the entire async call chain needs to participate in the suspension/resume process and create their own state machine in each level.

-* compiler gets much more complicated and not all features work.
+* Compiler gets much more complicated and not all features work.
 Because state machines.

 * debugging is challenging without debugger support for async.
 Without them, you can easily see unrelated function show up in the same callback, because resuming essentially hijacks the stack to run another function, and this can nest very deep.
+Interestingly you can also run into stack overflow more often...

-* there is non-trivial cost associated with async/await - every function now returns a task, suspension needs to allocate a task and return all the way up, code needs to now maintain additional states for state machine...
+* there is non-trivial cost associated with async/await - every function now returns a task, "suspension" needs to allocate a task and return all the way up (which is why you need to have `async` keyword all the way up in the call chain - they all need to participate), code needs to now maintain additional states for state machine...

 Note async/await is a very complicated topic and probably worth a separate post to dive into.
 But for now what we talked about is probably good enough for this post.